BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/json.md

 # Viewing JSON in the Browser

-* Its mime-type is `application/json` which most browsers will display all on one line :-(
+* Its mime-type is `application/json` which most browsers will display all on one line
+  * No longer human-readable
 * There are browser extensions that will render it better
   * Chrome: [JSON Viewer](https://github.com/tulios/json-viewer) (click on "Chrome Web Store" button to install)